-Yes, American University will send free of charge your transcript to any colleges to which you are applying.
-Once you have completed your course, AU will provide instructions on sending transcripts.
+Yes, American University will send transcripts free of charge; however, AU will only do so with your permission.
+Once you have completed your course, AU will provide instructions on how to request transcripts.

 Is the credit transferable to other colleges and universities?

 Yes.
 However, as with Advanced Placements credits, each college/university has its own policies with regard to accepting academic credit from other institutions.
 Students are advised to contact universities to which they are interested in attending to inquire as to its policies.

 The discounted tuition for the AU college credit option is $790 per credit—roughly 40% off the normal AU undergraduate per-credit cost.
 AU college credits may be transferred to other colleges and universities.
 With your permission, AU will send free of charge your transcript anywhere you wish it sent.

 The assignments per course vary depending on the instructor.
 In general, students will be required to complete two assignments, the longer of which might be a 1,000- to 1,500-word research paper (about 4-5 double-spaced pages.)
 Please visit www.american.edu/nslc for more information.

 How long do I have to complete these assignments?

 You are not required to do any work related to your course while at your NSLC program.
 Once you have returned home, you have 30 days to complete all assignments.
 In some cases, extensions are allowed with the permission of your professor.
 Please contact Page Hogan at email@example.com for questions on deadlines.